kabuto1012/Projects/README.md

 # University Projects Repository

-Welcome to my University Projects Repository, This collection showcases my academic work in **Data Science, Data Engineering, and Machine Learning**.
+Welcome to my University Projects Repository!
+This collection showcases my academic work in **Data Science, Data Engineering, and Machine Learning**.
 Each project demonstrates my ability to solve real-world problems using a variety of tools and techniques.

 ---